awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 + *ECU* is the number of Amazon EC2 compute units for each node\.
 + *RAM* is the amount of memory in gibibytes \(GiB\) for each node\.
 + *Slices per Node* is the number of slices into which a compute node is partitioned\.

+  The number of slices per node might change if the cluster is resized using elastic resize\.
 + *Storage* is the capacity and type of storage for each node\.
 +  *Node Range* is the minimum and maximum number of nodes that Amazon Redshift supports for the node type and size\.
 **Note**